mwbowers/mwbowers.github.io/reference/datagate-client/xml-info-event-handler-delegate.md

 <dl>
         <dd>

 The **System.Object** instance invoking the delegate.
-This parameter is reserved for the internal use of DCS and should not be manipulated by the user.
+This parameter is reserved for the internal use of DG and should not be manipulated by the user.
 </dd>
         <dt />
 </dl>